haunt98/til/install-archlinux.md

 **Office** - install [LibreOffice](https://wiki.archlinux.org/index.php/LibreOffice).

 **Taskbars** - install [Plank](https://wiki.archlinux.org/index.php/Plank).
-Remove plank line across screen in Xfce: Settings Manager > Window Manager Tweaks > Compositor > **Uncheck** Show shadows under dock windows.

 ---

+Remove line across screen when using Plank in Xfce: Settings Manager > Window Manager Tweaks > Compositor > **Uncheck** Show shadows under dock windows.

+Center windows in Xfce: Settings Manager > Window Manager Tweaks > Placement > Move slider to full large and **Check** At the center of the screen.

+---

 This is the end.
 Future update is coming if I feel something need to be changed or I get boring and change my taste :)

+**2020-02-04** Add how to center windows in Xfce.